nix-community/nixd/nixd/docs/configuration.md

   // Tell the language server your desired option set, for completion
   // This is lazily evaluated.
   "options": { // Map of eval information
-    // If this is ommited, default search path (<nixpkgs>) will be used.
+    // If this is omitted, default search path (<nixpkgs>) will be used.
-    "nixos": { // This name "nixos" could be arbitary.
+    "nixos": { // This name "nixos" could be arbitrary.
-      // The expression to eval, intepret it as option declarations.
+      // The expression to eval, interpret it as option declarations.
       "expr": "(builtins.getFlake \"/home/lyc/flakes\").nixosConfigurations.adrastea.options"
     },